 Paid traffic means that your advertisements hit your intended audience.
 Organic traffic is more volatile.
 Of course, how you pay for your ads can differ.
 Pay Per Click, Pay per Acquisition, or Pay per View are all possibilities that lay before you.

 In the case of influencer marketing, you might be asked to pay a flat rate based on the number of posts purchased or other aspects of the agreement with the influencer.
-There are several options for paid ads, and determining what works best for you will take time and trial and error.
+There are several options for paid ads, and determining what works best for you will take time, trial and error.

 In general, a mix of paid and organic traffic is often the most effective way to generate business growth.

 Define your target audience, set a budget, and keep your KPIs in mind at all times.
-You can achieve your objectives with the assistance of the paid high-quality traffic sources a lot faster than slow and steady organic growth.
+You can achieve your objectives with the assistance of paid high-quality traffic sources a lot faster than slow and steady organic growth.

-3 Main Types Of Paid Traffic Sources for Your Affiliate Website
+3 Main Types of Paid Traffic Sources for Your Affiliate Website

 Now, let’s look at three main ways you can use paid sources to push traffic to your affiliate website.